pip/Octology/README.md

 <!-- * `gnp8 ` - GeNerate a complete Pal8 mapping of b64 into 256-colors
  * `calN ` - display a CALeNdar of the colored d8-based recent Years-->
 <!-- * `lodH ` - LOaD ~/.Hrc d8a-file to parse and print colorized fields-->

+Probably the best way to evalU8 Octology is to build and run a Docker container specified by these following commands, which facilit8 test:

+  `docker build . -t oct` # to be run in the root directory of a git cloned local repository from this project's main oper8ional hyperlink;

+  `docker run -e DISPLAY --mount type=bind,source=/home/pip/.log,target=/home/tst/.log -v /tmp/.X11-unix:/tmp/.X11-unix -it oct` #mostworkz

 To get something close to a similar setup to mine, you'll probably want to execute the following sequences of commands to get going first: